 I used to run a web agency where we would build marketing websites for a variety of businesses and organizations.
 In an overwhelming majority of cases, the designs were influenced by the preferences of the key decision-makers in our client’s company.

 “The CEO doesn’t like red” is one example of the type of feedback that we’d receive.
 Unless the CEO is the only one buying up your product, that fact should be irrelevant.
 It’s not about what the CEO wants, it’s about what the user or customer wants.
-It’s hard to do, but we must try to remove as much of our own personal preferences from our methodologies if they do not jive well with what the audience is attuned to.
+It’s hard to do, but we must try to remove as much of our personal preferences from our methodologies if they do not jive well with what the audience is attuned to.
 For example, I may not like the Bing search engine, so I don’t worry about optimizing for it, I just focus on Google.
 However, what if I realized that 40% of my audience was finding my site from Bing?
 Would that change my priorities?

-The only way to really find out what you can about your audience is to search out analytics and statistics wherever you may find them.
-If you don’t have an audience following yet on your own social media profiles and website traffic, then you can find out some of this information by analyzing the accounts of others who server your same audience, even competitors.
+The only way to find out what you can about your audience is to search out analytics and statistics wherever you may find them.
+If you don’t have an audience following yet on your own social media profiles and website traffic, then you can find out some of this information by analyzing the accounts of others who serve your same audience, even competitors.

 What I’ve come to learn, is that there is much more international interest in what I am writing about than I had realized.
 This is a map from Google Analytics of the geographic locations of website visitors:

 While there is still a heavy American following, there is also a strong European following, as well as Southeast Asia and Australia.
-It is hard to know what you don’t know unless you become obsessed with knowing who your audience is, and trying not to let your own assumptions get in the way.
+It is hard to know what you don’t know unless you become obsessed with knowing who your audience is, and trying not to let your assumptions get in the way.

 Knowing Your Audience’s Vocabulary

-The other day I was in a conversation with a friend over how many independent workers are using the word “consultant”.
-Many designers are operating under this title as they operate their businesses of one.
+The other day I was in a conversation with a friend about how many independent workers are using the word “consultant”.
+Many designers are operating under this title as they operate their businesses as one.
 However, the thing I find strange is that a consultant is simply one that provides advice, or a plan.
 The technician or artist is the one that produces the actual work.
 Technically speaking, if you are calling yourself a consultant, you shouldn’t be doing any of the work yourself, but instead advising the client.

-However, the common use of the word “consultant” does envelop not only those who provide strategy-only, but also those who do the work.
+However, the common use of the word “consultant” does envelop not only those who provide strategy-only but also those who do the work.

 There may still be some debate on that issue, but one that is already pretty decided is the definition of the term “agency”.
 Technically speaking, an agency is a vehicle through which a solution is provided, not the actual source of the solution.
-So an insurance agency is a vehicle for insurance from another company, and a real estate agency doesn’t own the houses, they are simply the “agents” for the transaction.
+So an insurance agency is a vehicle for insurance from another company, and a real estate agent doesn’t own the houses, they are simply the “agents” for the transaction.